|

 quite publicly, but they are only discussed in depth with clear

-We feel that our group discussions are simply
+consent and effective cooperation.
+We feel that our group discussions

-Those who want to learn how to think, love,
+People who want to learn how to think, love,

 and bring expressions of reason and emotion together in dialogue